Breaking the Cycle

 - All child residents receive a full screening and assessment to identify learning problems and inform individualized intervention plans.

-- State-of-the-art Learning Centers, designed and installed by Homeless Children’s Education Fund, provide age-appropriate educational resources for the children, youth and parents.
-Each center is equipped with computers, educational software and a lending library, and offer after school activities that provide educational, social, and emotional support.
+- State-of-the-art Learning Centers, designed and installed by Homeless Children’s Education Fund, provide age-appropriate educational resources for children, youth, and parents.
+Each center is equipped with computers, educational software, and a lending library, and offers after-school activities that provide educational, social, and emotional support.